Kitchen design trends for 2014

 A new trend is also emerging.
 Rather than using a glass splashback to add a splash of colour to plain white kitchens cabinets, people instead are using a few bright coloured cabinets or accessories.
 This is shown in the 3 pictures below.
 This is a great idea if you’re working to a tight budget as glass splashbacks are expensive so big savings can be made if they are not needed.

-We’ll recommend local showrooms whose German designer kitchens cost similar to a budget kitchen.
+We’ll recommend local showrooms whose Designer German kitchens cost a fraction more than places like Howdens, Wickes & Wren.